Energy-efficiency is a buzzword everywhere these days, and with washing machines, the more efficiently it uses power, the cheaper it is to run.

 Aside from the price, the only downside is the measly 2-year manufacturers warranty.
 This has obviously been built to a high-spec, so I wonder why they didn't match Hotpoint or Samsung in this department.

-If you're looking for a modern, family-sized washing machine with great energy-efficiency, it's hard to beat the LG TrueSteam.
+If you're looking for a large washing machine with great energy-efficiency, it's hard to beat the LG TrueSteam.

-This 10Kg Energy-Efficient washer is a perfect example of why LG are beginning to make a name for themselves in the kitchen.
+This A+++ 12Kg Energy-Efficient washer is a perfect example of why LG are beginning to make a name for themselves in the kitchen.

 In fact, only 44% of water is left on clothes after the cycle is finished.
 That is much less than the average machine which leaves > 50% and means it will take less time and energy to dry your clothes.

-As well as being both electricity and water-usage, it's also pretty quiet putting out just 73db during high-spin.
-You do need to factor in that this is a 1400 rpm machine, and not a 1600 rpm like the Bosch.
+As well as being both electricity and water-usage, it's also pretty quiet putting out just 70db during high-spin.
+You do need to factor in that this is a 1400 rpm machine so it should be quieter than 1600 rpm models.

 LG majors on innovation, and this model comes with Wi-Fi controls that can be accessed via a smartphone.